titu1994/IDS-Course-Project/_posts/2018-03-19-weekly-report-6.md

 ### What I did

-- Finish scraping full yelp dataset
-- Finish scraping full Wunderground weather dataset
+- Begin integration of master dataset
-- Prepared the codebase for the manual reference datasets of next week
+- Begin developing the logic for creating the datasets that will be used for the queries
+- Trained Sentiment models on the reference Yelp dataset provided.

 ### What I plan to do next week

-- See the data stored in the manual datasets.
 - Prepare scripts to clean if required
-- Prepare training of Sentiment models on the reference Yelp dataset when provided.
 - Begin integrating the manual datasets with our collection of data.

 ### Blocks or impediments to the plan for next week

-- Will probably work on this after Tuesday due to midterm.
+- No blocks currently.
 - Expect the integration task to go over smoothly.
 We will assign an integration manager to oversee this task.

 # Debojit